Federal Aid & Withdrawal from All Classes | Federal Aid & Withdrawal from Some Classes |

 Students considering withdrawing from all their courses are advised to consult with the Financial Aid Office before doing so.
-They should also review the What Happens if I Withdraw from All My Classes handout.
-Below describes how federal aid must be adjusted in cases when the student has not earned their aid.
 Be advised that all of the following types of withdrawals can impact the student's current and future semesters eligibility for financial aid.

-Federal regulations mandate a Return of Title IV Funds calculation when a student receiving Title IV financial aid (e.g., Pell, Perkins, SEOG, and Direct Loans) completely withdraws.
-If a student never attends, ceases enrollment, or withdraws from all courses in the semester and he/she received federal financial aid, the college must determine if these funds are required to be returned to the appropriate financial aid programs within 45 days.
+Federal regulations mandate a Return of Title IV Funds calculation when a student receiving Title IV financial aid (e.g. Direct Loans) completely withdraws.
+If a student never attends, ceases enrollment, or withdraws from all courses in the semester and received federal financial aid, the college must determine if these funds are required to be returned to the appropriate financial aid programs within 45 days.

-The R2T4 calculation may result in a reduction of the student’s federal loan(s) and grant(s) if he/she attended 60 percent or less of the semester.
+The R2T4 calculation may result in a reduction of the student’s federal loan(s) and grant(s) if they attended less than 60 percent of the semester.
 The R2T4 calculation is based on the following:

 As a result, the school and the student may be required to return any “unearned” federal aid received.